 What is a Warehouse Management System?

-Why do distributors need warehouse management systems?
-Warehouse management systems organize and control all of the warehousing operations processes that take place in a warehouse.
+Why does a distributor need a warehouse management system?
+A warehouse management system will organize and control all of the warehousing operations processes that take place in a warehouse.
 These warehousing operations can get complicated and are also very labor-intensive.
 They have to deliver high efficiency and work well even at scale, with few errors and quick turnaround.
-Warehouse management systems are designed to help maximize warehousing operations’ efficiency and throughput to fulfill orders and get goods to customers as quickly as possible.
+For distributors with high volumes of orders, a warehouse management system is designed to help maximize warehousing operations’ efficiency and throughput to fulfill orders and get goods to customers as quickly as possible.
+Efficient, low cost warehousing operations can often make the difference between the success or failure of a distribution business.

 Warehouse Layout and Design

 Let’s take a look at warehouse operations.
 To enable a warehouse management system to effectively systematize warehouse operations, the warehouse must first be carefully laid out.
 This involves configuring the warehouse shelving by aisle, row, and bins to maximize the available space and minimize the work needed to get the goods off the shelves and bins.
 A lot of effort goes into this warehouse layout.
 Once the warehouse is laid out by locations, products are assigned to specific locations.
-High volume products can have multiple locations within a warehouse and users will need to track inventory levels of the products at each location.
+To reduce passes through the warehouse, high volume products can have multiple locations within a warehouse and users will need to track inventory levels of the products at each location.

 Once the goods are in their bin locations, the next step is to “pick” them from the shelves to fill customer orders.
 Customer orders can be picked one at-a-time or in batches.
 Because warehouses can be large, there could be a lot of wasted effort in picking orders one at a time, as the pickers would have to traverse the whole warehouse for each order.
 If orders are batched, the picker can traverse the warehouse once and fill several orders.
 However, a lot of care has to go into how to batch the orders to make sure pickers don’t get in each other’s way or that forklifts, and other machinery are not impeded or hold up picking of specific orders.
 That is where a warehouse management system can make a major difference.